pHamala/Rsync-backup-and-restore/README.md

 rsync -avlz --delete --update --existing --progress --human-readable --exclude-from

--a = Archive-mode.
+a = Archive-mode.
 It synchronizes directories recursively and keeps the ownership of users and groups, permissions, symbolic links and timestamps

--v = Verbose.
+v = Verbose.
 Increase verbosity

--l = Copies symlinks as symlinks
+l = Copies symlinks as symlinks

--z = Compress file data during transfer
+z = Compress file data during transfer

 --progress = Show progress information in the logs